 Make sure you know how you react to zolpidem before you drive a car or operate machinery.

-This is especially important if you are taking other drugs that also make you drowsy,
+This is especially important if you drink alcohol or are taking other drugs that also

 Be careful if you are over the age of 65, unwell or debilitated in some way, or taking